 11. Glue the beard about 1” down from the top of the gnome.
-You want to make sure that the top edge of the beard is going to be covered by the hat.
+You want to make sure that the top edge of the beard is covered by the hat.

-11A.
-Note: this is a place where you can start to change the character of your gnome and make him your own.
-You can make the beard wider or narrower, tuck in the outside corners, make it longer, etc. Have fun!
+At this point, you can start to change the character of your gnome and make him your own.
+You can make the beard wider or narrower, tuck in the outside corners, make it longer, etc.

 12. For the nose, cut a piece of stocking or knee high about 3” square and get a small ball of polyfil ready.

-14. Place the ball of polyfil in the center of the stocking and begin pulling the thread to close up the nose shape.
+14. Place a ball of Polyfil in the center of the stocking and begin pulling the thread to close up the nose shape.

-15. Close up the nose by pulling on the thread and then wrapping the thread around several times and securing.
-Trim off the excess stocking material.
+15. Close the nose by pulling on the thread and then wrapping the thread around several times and securing.
+Trim excess stocking material.

-16. Using a generous blob of glue, stick the nose to the top of the beard.
-You may want to play around with the placement by first holding the nose in place and trying on the hat.
-This is another place to give your gnome some character!
+16. Using a generous amount of glue, stick nose to the top of the beard.
+You may want to test the placement by first holding the nose in place and trying on the hat.
+This is another place to give your gnome some character.

 17. Place the hat on the gnome and place tiny dots of glue under the edge of the hat to hold in place.
 I do not recommend gluing the hat to the beard or the nose.
 You can flip up the brim of the hat and glue it in place as well to change the look.

-1. Fun fur cutting tips: When working with fun fur, you want to try your best to cut only the backing material, not the fur on the front.
-You want the long fur hairs to stay intact, rather than getting chopped off.
+- When working with fun fur, you want to try your best to cut only the backing material, not the fur on the front.
+You want the long fur hairs to stay intact, rather than get chopped off.

-3. Once you have cut your shape, brush away and loose fur from the edges.
-There will be lots, and it will be everywhere!
-It is part of the fun.
+- Once you have cut your shape, brush away any loose fur from the edges.
+There will be lots.
+It's part of the fun!

 Thanks to Dani for designing and writing this tutorial!
 You can follow her on Instagram @knitty34.
 Stay tuned for more Benzie Design Maker Team tutorials from Dani and the rest of the Team!